yunseonghur/Hackathon_GirlsInTech2019/README.md

 - [Which part was the most difficult to implement and why?]

 The most difficult part was implementing the game because we had to learn Unity and C# within limited time.
 We were not wholly successful in our endeavour, and unforunately we underestimated the difficulty and ran out of time.
-We were forced to give up on using Unity due to the time constraint, and we're instead doing a video prototype as proof-of-concept.
+We were forced to give up on using Unity due to the time constraint, and we're instead doing a photo-based prototype as proof-of-concept.

 ***